 In order to graduate with a degree from the College of Arts and Sciences, students ordinarily must complete three writing-related requirements.
 These include:

 - UCWR 110 (3 credit hours) (Core Curriculum requirement)

-- Two writing-intensive sections
+- Two writing-intensive sections (in different academic terms)

 Writing-intensive sections are designated sections of courses that are taught with a special emphasis on writing.
 They are identified by a "W" in the section number.
 Students in these course sections will have a variety of writing assignments that will be integrated closely with the learning objectives of the course.
 Often, students will be able to complete a writing-intensive course within their chosen major(s) and minor(s).
 The purpose of the program is to assure that students continue to give attention to writing as an essential component of education throughout their years at Loyola.
-Note: UCWR 110 must be taken in the freshman year and must be completed with a grade of "C-" or better before any writing-intensive course may be taken.
+Note: UCWR 110 must be taken in the freshman year and must be completed with a grade of "C-" or better before any writing-intensive section may be taken.